iTwin/imodel-native/iModelJsNodeAddon/api_package/README.md

 To force a rebuild of individual parts, do this:

-`bb -s"iModelJsNodeAddon;BuildAll" re DgnPlatformDLL <other libraries...> iModelJsNodeAddonLib* MakePackages`
+`bb -s"iModelJsNodeAddon;BuildAll" re DgnPlatformDLL iModelJsNodeAddonLib* MakePackages`

 ## Version